New York Custody and Co-Parenting Laws

 Physical Custody (Residential Custody)

-In New York, physical custody—often referred to as residential custody—determines where the child lives on a day-to-day basis.
+Physical custody—often referred to as residential custody—determines where the child lives on a day-to-day basis.
 The parent with primary residential custody provides the child’s main home, while the other parent typically has scheduled parenting time.
 New York also allows for shared physical custody arrangements when it supports the child’s best interest.

 Common physical custody arrangements in New York include: